iMelki/Json2MySQL/README.md

-Note: add true at the end if you want to see app progress-comments in the console:
+Note: to see app's progress with debug comments in the console:
 ```
-node Json2MySQL.js %fileAdd% true
+SET DEBUG=Main,DB & node Json2MySQL.js %fileAdd%
 ```